psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 ![image alt text](img/image_7.png)

-3. Any tool that **doesn’t have** a blue "TH ##" button to its left will need to be assigned a tool.
+3. Any tool that **does not have** a blue "TH ##" button to its left will need to be assigned a tool.

 4. Double click on that tool.
 A dialog will appear similar to the one shown below that lists the tools that still need to be assigned.